pixsil/pix-routes/README.md

 That's it just so easy :)

 **Important note:**
-Some people noticed that the directive loads after the dom and that the routes in the templates are not set yet (This changed in VueJs 3).
+Some people noticed that the directive loads after the dom and that the routes in the templates are not set yet (this changed in VueJs 3).
 So for now I added a mixin that you can use on your first vue component that adds the routes to the prototype instead of the directive.
-For this to use, load the mixin and change the arguement v-routes="" to routes="".
+For this to use, load the mixin and change the argument v-routes="" to routes="".

 ### Without parameters